divarvel/blog/posts/2013-01-24-singlepage-static-website-generation-with-hakyll.md

 ## Static sites generators

 Static sites generators are quite in a hype these days.
-They bring lots of advantages over CMSs: security, speed, easier versionning…
+They bring lots of advantages over CMSs: security, speed, easier versionning (contents are in the SCM, not in the DB, use a real text editor, not a crappy WYSIWYG)… With web servers like Nginx it only gets better.

 I've been fond of static site generators for a some time now.
 I've started with [rest2web](http://www.voidspace.org.uk/python/rest2web/) which used